mikotohhh/vllm/examples/README.md

 ```
 Open http://127.0.0.1:8001 and sent some prompts

-## Export and share KV cache
+After each new request, the kv cache will be saved under /tmp/kv_cache

-The kv cache will be saved under /tmp/kv_cache
+## Set USE_EXTER_CACHE=True will make cache engine initialize kv cache from /tmp/kv_cache

 start server
 ```